 Series A Preferred Stock (such payment amount in clause (i) or clause (ii), the "Additional Dividend Amount") and no more (other than as contemplated by Section 2(a)).
 For the avoidance of doubt, if no Change of Control transaction has been consummated on or prior to the second anniversary of the Issuance Date the only Additional Dividend Amount that holders of the Series A Preferred Stock shall be entitled to receive is the \$1.50 per share amount set forth in clause (ii) above, subject to Section 2(f).
-Such Additional Dividend Amount shall be (x) if a payment is owed under clause (i) above, paid pursuant to the redemption provision set forth in Section 3(b)(ii); provided that if any consideration paid to holders of Common Stock in the transaction constituting a Change of Control is held in escrow, is otherwise held back from immediate payment or is subject to post-closing adjustments (collectively, an "Escrow"), a proportionate amount (but only with respect to any portion of the aggregate amount held in Escrow that would have been included in the Additional Dividend Payment had no consideration been payable into Escrow) of a holder's Additional Dividend Payment payable pursuant to clause (i) above, payable by the Corporation through the transfer agent for the Series A Preferred Stock to (y) if a payment is owed under clause (ii) above, payable by the Corporation through the transfer agent for the Series A Preferred Stock to fits claus mail, postage prepaid, at each such holder's address as it appears on the stock record books of the Corporation, on the second (2nd) Business Day after the second anniversary of the Iserow to another person or entity.
+Such Additional Dividend Amount shall be (x) if a payment is owed under clause (i) above, paid pursuant to the redemption provision set forth in Section 3(b)(ii); provided that if any consideration paid to holders of Common Stock in the transaction constituting a Change of Control is held in escrow, is otherwise held back from immediate payment or is subject to post-closing adjustments (collectively, an "Escrow"), a proportionate amount (but only with respect to any portion of the aggregate amount held in Escrow that would have been included in the Additional Dividend Payment had no consideration been payable into Escrow) of a holder's Additional Dividend Payment payable pursuant to clause (i) above shall be held in Escrow on the same terms and subject to the same conditions and payout as applicable to the holders of Common Stock or (y) if a payment is owed under clause (ii) above, payable by the Corporation through the transfer agent for the Series A Preferred Stock by first class mail, postage prepaid, at each such holder's address as it appears on the stock record books of the Corporation, on the second (2nd) Business Day after the second anniversary of the Issuance Date; provided that any such Escrow amounts shall only be paid to the holders of Series A Preferred Stock to the extent such Escrow amounts are not owed to and required to be released from Escrow to another person or entity.